gitter-badger/tinysystemd/README.md

 Trying tinysystemd using vagrant
 --------------------------------

-From now you can easily spin up a box with latest stable version of `tinysystemd` using `vagrant`.
+From now you can easily spin up a box with the latest stable version of `tinysystemd` using `vagrant`.
 Just clone this repo and do the following:

     cd tinysystemd/extra/vagrant
     vagrant up